Last Updated on: 6th July 2023, 08:52 am

-When you think of pirates, the first image that comes to mind is a parrot.
+When you think of pirates, the first image that often comes to mind is a parrot.
 In fiction, they’re always squawking commands or vocalizing while on a pirate’s shoulder.

 The wealthy upper class of Europe would pay a high price for parrots.
 For this reason, merchant ships transported them from South and Central America to the Old World.

 Did Pirates Really Keep Parrots?

-Most pirates only sought out parrots as exotic goods to trade and wouldn’t have kept a parrot for themselves.
-After all, they could sell the parrots en masse for a hefty price.
+Most pirates only sought parrots as exotic goods to trade and wouldn’t have kept a parrot for themselves.
+After all, they could sell parrots en masse for a significant price tag.

-During the 18th and 19th centuries, there was a huge demand in the western world for parrots, especially in Europe.
-These were colorful, talkative creatures from Central and South America.
+During the 18th and 19th centuries, there was a huge demand in the Western world for parrots, especially in Europe.
+Parrots are colorful, talking birds from Central and South America.
 Many nobles and richer merchant families were willing to pay handsomely to get their hands on an exotic pet.

 Carrying goods and animals from the New World back to the Old World was lucrative during the golden age of pirates.
-Ship owners and captains could make a fortune in the trade of parrots, spices, and materials.
+Ship owners and captains could make a fortune trading parrots, spices, and materials.

 Why Did Pirates Keep Parrots?

-The parrot trade played a huge role in how pirates fared in the 18th and 19th centuries.
+The parrot trade affected how pirates fared in the 18th and 19th centuries.
 They used them as high-value goods that could expand their operations and fund their ventures.

-The New World had a lot of unfamiliar goods and animals.
+The New World had many unfamiliar goods and animals.
 Thanks to their colorful feathers and social nature, parrots were among the most popular exotic animals in the West Indies.

-Parrots from South and Central America had many advantages in looks, behavior, and genes.
-Pirate ships would acquire parrots during raids of merchant’s vessels in the New World.
+Parrots from South and Central America had many advantages in appearance, behavior, and genetics.
+Pirate ships would acquire parrots during raids of merchant vessels in the New World.

 Why Do Pirates Have Parrots On Their Shoulders?